-Cell Phone Misuse Board Policy 5209 Students may not use cell phones or other electronic devices during school hours unless a teacher makes an exception for a specific classroom task.
+Cell Phone Misuse Students may not use cell phones or other electronic devices during school hours unless a teacher makes an exception for a specific classroom task.
 Cell phones or other electronic devices must be stored in the student's locker during school hours if a student chooses to bring them to school.
-Only during a student's lunch period.
+Only allowed during a student's lunch period.
 Students are personally and solely responsible for the security of their cell phones and other electronic devices.
 The District is not responsible for theft, loss, or damage of any cell phone or other electronic device.
 Taking, disseminating, transferring, or sharing obscene, pornographic, lewd, or otherwise illegal photographs, video, audio, or other similar data, whether by electronic data transfer or otherwise (including via cell phone or other electronic device), may constitute a crime under state or federal law.
 A student engaged in any of these activities at school, at a school event, or on school-provided transportation, may be subject to discipline pursuant to this Policy and the student code of conduct.
 A student engaged in any of these activities outside of school may be disciplined if the student's activities substantially disrupt or negatively affect the school environment.
-School administrators and teachers may confiscate a student's cell phone or other electronic device if the student's use or possession of a cell phone or electronic device violates this Policy, the student code of conduct, or any applicable building or classroom rule.
+School administrators and teachers may confiscate a student's cell phone or electronic device if the student's use or possession of a cell phone or electronic device violates this Board Policy, the student code of conduct, or any applicable building or classroom rule.
 The building principal or designee may require a meeting with the student's parent/guardian to discuss the rule violation before returning the cell phone or electronic device.
 Students who violate this Policy are subject to corrective or disciplinary action, consistent with Policy and the student code of conduct.
-School administrators and teachers may confiscate a student's cell phone or electronic device if the student's use or possession of a cell phone or electronic device violates Board Policy, the student code of conduct, or any appli Theft/Robbery Any theft of money, personal or public property of others.
-Obtaining property through unauthorized entry into lockers, desks, etc. Including assigned school property.
+The main office has a student phone available to use.
+Theft/Robbery Any theft of money, personal or public property of others.
+Obtaining property through unauthorized entry into lockers, desks, etc, including assigned school property.
 Third Offense on the Same Day Having 3 offenses reported on the same day.
 Threat Verbal or Written A statement or non-contact action that constitutes a threat against a staff member, student, or other person.
 Trespassing Being in an unauthorized place on school grounds, in the school building or on school property; being on school property without permission during a suspension or non-school hours.
 Students staying after school must be under direct adult supervision.